 No, no one would do that because they would not learn anything about what these faiths teach.
-They would only learn headlines and what hate is selling these days.
+They would only learn headlines and which kind of hate is selling these days.

 You cannot know Islam if you have never lived Islam.
 Islam is an experience.
-Islam is where ever it is practiced.
-The “Islamic world”, as some call it, is fictitious.
+The “Islamic world” is THE world.